Part I Pre-Homesteading

 1980’s to 2015-End of an Era

-Craig’s story is similar to the story of Radiator Springs in Disney’s fictional town in the animated movie Lightning McQueen, Craig is the town that saw its glory days when U.S. Highway 40 was the best route between Denver and Salt Lake City.
-Once Interstates 70 and 80 were built, Craig became more isolated even though the two-lane highway is shortest route between the two major cities.
+Craig’s story is similar to the story of Radiator Springs in Disney’s fictional town in the animated movie Cars, Craig is the town that saw its glory days when U.S. Highway 40 was the best route between Denver and Salt Lake City.
+Once Interstates 70 and 80 were built, Craig became more isolated even though the two-lane highway is the shortest route between the two major cities.

 For a person graduating from Moffat County High School, Craig’s career opportunities are limited and the community can’t absorb 100 new job seekers every June.
 A diploma for many graduates is an order to work for the family business, a signal to scramble to find a local job, or a ticket to pack and leave northwestern Colorado.